-- Monitor student work in lesson to ensure students are storing their completed work appropriately - Monitor student work in class - Mark work and make relevant comments in green pen - Annotate student work, as appropriate, by identifying misconceptions, giving clues, offering model solutions, etc
+- Monitor student work in lesson to ensure students are storing their completed work appropriately - Monitor student work in class - Mark unit tests and make relevant comments in green pen - Annotate student work, as appropriate, by identifying misconceptions, giving clues, offering model solutions, etc - Set relevant feedback task including worked solution and similar question from unit test. - Collect each piece of homework and monitor the work, identifying what has gone well and any areas for improvement.
+As students will have already marked their work and attempted to make their own corrections, this process is aimed at checking what they have done to inform future lessons.